 The Guardian approached a number of video technology providers to supply a tool for structuring and handling all of the video content both produces internally and buys in.
 The Guardian wanted to replace its legacy software, specifically the Final Cut Server.
 The end goal was to create a sustainable and future-proof system for handling all types of video content.

 The Guardian chose to work with a Vidispine + Cantemo Portal stack.
-Codemill customized and built new features on top to suit the newspaper's workflows for video production.
+Codemill customized and built new features on top to fit the newspaper's workflows for video production.
 To achieve this, we built several Portal applications and integrated them with existing internal systems.
 Codemill supplied UX-design, front-end and back-end development throughout the whole project.

 The end result was PLUTO - a system used daily by journalists and editors, as well as management.
-As a platform, Pluto handles media all the way from ingest, through editing and transcoding, to playout on web and delivery to external sources such as YouTube.
+As a platform, Pluto handles media throughout the whole process from ingest, editing and transcoding, to playout on web and delivery to external sources such as YouTube.

 It has been an absolute joy to work with a team who is solely focused on the quality of the end-product, rather than costs or schedules; a team who is immediately responsive and keen to discuss new ideas and directions without letting it distract them from the delivery deadlines and who is simply fun to work with!